streamye/fractal-doc/guides/usage.rst

 '''''''''''''''''
 **WARNING**
 Remember your password.
 The password is used for encryption of ``miner key`` , ``account key`` and ``packer key``.
-Note that, **password is different from keys** ,it is used to protect keys, so keys can be transfered in encryption, There are three kind of keys: one is for mining, one is for account and one is for packer.
+Note that, **password is different from keys** ,it is used to protect keys, so keys can be transfered in encryption.
+There are three kind of keys: one is for mining, one is for account and one is for packer.
 Packer key is used if you are a packer,so just ignore it.